RachWalm/VolunteerVillage/README.md

 ### Existing Features

-Every page that should only be used by coordinators checked that that only authenticated people can us it in the HTML with an if user.is_authenticated and a check by the function in views role_authenticate, which checks if they are of the correct role and if they have been activated by a coordinator.
-This means that an unactivated coordinator doesn't have access or anyone else who shouldn't.
+Every page that should be restricted use to coordinators ensured that that only authenticated people can use it in the HTML with an if user.is_authenticated and a check by the function in views role_authenticate, which checks if they are of the correct role and if they have been activated by a coordinator.
+This means that an unactivated coordinator or any unauthorised persons would not have access.

 #### Index page

 The index page has the same basic heading and footer that is on every page.

 The heading contains a logo, title and the home page and allauth navigation links.
-It also contains a message as to whether you are logged in (and who you are logged in as) or if you are not logged in.
+It also contains a message as to whether the user is logged in (and who they are logged in as) or if they are not logged in.
 This area also has flash messages when they are relevant.

-The remaining of the page is text and images to draw a new user into the idea of volunteering and what can be done
+The rest of the page is text and images chosen to draw a new user into the idea of volunteering and provide information on what volunteering roles are likely to be available.

-The footer has information about the developer and project is for Code Institute.
+The footer has information about the developer and states that the website is a project is for Code Institute.

 #### Allauth settings